 Here are 6 ways you can minimize the impact of your withdrawals:

-In 2015 Congress finally made QCDs a permanent part of the tax code.
-QCDs are a valuable tool for those who are at least 70 ½, do not need to use the money themselves and who have charitable inclinations.
+In 2015, Congress finally made qualified charitable distributions (QCDs) a permanent part of the tax code.
+QCDs are a valuable tool for those who are at least 70 ½, who do not need to use the money themselves, and who have charitable inclinations.

-QLAC stands for Qualified Longevity Annuity Contract.
-QLACs can be purchased within an IRA or 401(k) account and allow the account holder to delay RMDs until as late as age 85.
+Qualified Longevity Annuity Contracts (QLACs) can be purchased within an IRA or 401(k) account and allow the account holder to delay RMDs until as late as age 85.
 A QLAC is a newly-created product that is a fixed-rate deferred annuity, and payments can begin at any age up to age 85.
 Those who purchase a QLAC can use it in conjunction with their employer-sponsored 401(k) or other qualified plan and start receiving payments much later in life than other investment products allow.

 Potentially a good idea in theory, using it to defer RMDs may or may not be a good idea in reality.
 While nobody likes the idea of paying taxes on their RMDs, the bigger issue is whether this will be beneficial to you over time in terms of your overall retirement planning.

 A thorough analysis should be done prior to going ahead with a QLAC or any other annuity product.
 You can learn more about QLACs here.